jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 ## Suggestions for Initial Use

+There can be a lot of anxiety associated with the first use of a substance.
+The goal of this brief guide is to help you enjoy Pm, for the first time, with the least amount of risk.
+Since Pm blunts anxiety, it is particularly important not to put yourself in a situation that stokes anxiety.

 ### Storage

 If you have dried Psilocybe mushroom powder, store it at room temperature in a dark place.